stanton26/AppDefense/labs/v2/aws-integration-lab.md

 6. Select *New VM from This Template*

     ![EFS4](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/aws-integrations/EFS4.jpg)
+    **IIMPORTANT - Please ensure that you select Customize the operating system checkbox and apply the customization specification which you created earlier**
 7. Name your VM **EFSVM#** (where # is your student number)
 8. Select *Workloads* for the location of your VM
 9. Click **Next**